Can I Grow Asparagus?

 What is the History of Asparagus?

 Native to the seacoasts of Europe and Eastern Asia, asparagus is known for its tolerance of salt.
-In fact some lore has gardeners discouraging weeds by dousing asparagus beds with salt.
+In fact, some lore has gardeners discouraging weeds by dousing asparagus beds with salt.
 A mixture of 1 to 2 pounds of salt (NaCI) dissolved in a gallon of water can be sprayed or sprinkled on the bed, but not on emerging spears or young ferns.
-This won't entirely eliminate the weeding chore, but if can help.
-Mulching does a much better job and helps conserve moisture.
+This won't entirely eliminate the weeding chore, but it can help.
+Mulching does a much better job and helps conserve moisture when growing asparagus.

 Should I Plant Asparagus Seeds or Plants?